Shakespeare 4 Kidz: Macbeth the Musical at the Ashcroft

 “We’re going to ace the English exam!” exclaims a spirited schoolgirl in the interval.
 Indeed, S4K takes pains to clarify the plot of Macbeth, with, for example, constant projections of place names like Dunsinane Castle on the backdrop.
 It’s essential that plots of Shakespearean texts are adequately explained, but this should happen in the classroom.
 Children would surely be far more riveted by an exciting and expertly performed production in the original language, acted with dignity and with respect to the original.
 This groan-inducing adaptation is a waste of breath.

-Shakespeare 4 Kidz: Macbeth the Musical is showing across England and Wales until 24th January 2014, for further information visit here.
+Shakespeare 4 Kidz: Macbeth the Musical is showing across England and Wales until 24th January 2014.
+For further information visit the show’s website here.